John 13:1-38 - Outline of John (Book Notes menu page)

 To be kept from the evil one, they must be cleansed from sin. cp.
 17:15

-supper being ended {or, being in progress}- The Lord's Supper is not recorded by John, though
+supper being ended {ie., being in progress}- The Lord's Supper is not recorded by John,

 His hour had come.- His death is foundational to all that He says to them on its eve.